SysKitTeam/docs-point/docs/releases/cloud/point-2026-03-17-release-note.md

   * In the License Distribution report, the **Inactive Users with Assigned Licenses** column has been renamed to **Licenses Assigned to Inactive Users** for improved clarity.

 * **Improvements made to the Risky Workspaces view on the Security & Compliance screen**.
-  * Added the Request Workspace Review action which allows admins to trigger a Workspace Review directly from the Risky Workspaces view.
+  * Added the Request Workspace Review action, which allows admins to trigger a Workspace Review directly from the Risky Workspaces view.
   * If no Workspace Review policy is assigned to the workspace, clicking the actions opens a confirmation modal that asks you to select a workspace review policy from the dropdown menu before initiating a review.

 * **Added the Workspace Type column** to the Orphaned Workspaces report.
   * The column is hidden by default and can be selected from the column chooser.

-* **Fixed an issue** where Workspace Reviews did not work for Private and Shared Channels.

-* **Fixed an issue** where Power Platform Connections would fail to successfully save and result in the following error:
+* **Fixed an issue** where Power Platform Connections would fail to save successfully and result in the following error:

   ```
-  Error while saving connections batch to database for environment Id - {EnvironmentId} Microsoft.Data.SqlClient.SqlException: String or binary data would be truncated in table 'tempdb.dbo.#ABF50E8D', column 'DisplayName'.
+  Error while saving connections batch to database for environment Id - {EnvironmentId} Microsoft.Data.SqlClient.SqlException: String or binary data would be truncated in table 'tempdb.dbo.#ABF50E8E', column 'DisplayName'.
   ```

 * **Various improvements, including UX and UI fixes, have been implemented.**